 Bands, Discography, and Musical Endeavors

 I do enjoy playing music!
-Whether performing as a solo act or with others ... whether performing live to an audience or recording in the studio ...
+Whether performing as a solo act or with other musicians ... whether performing live to an audience or recording in the studio ...
 I simply enjoy creating, arranging, and playing music.
-Over my lifetime of playing music I have been privileged to have performed and collaborated with many great musicians, songwriters, crew members and soundmen ... some of them now touring professionals.
+Over my lifetime of playing music I have been privileged to have performed and collaborated with many great musicians, songwriters, crew members and soundmen ... some of them touring professionals.
 So many great venues, owners, and audiences... the number of great people I've met, performed with, and gained friendships with is innumerable.
 A recent social media post puts that thought squarely into focus.

 So here is my look back at some of the musical chapters in my musical book of life ... my memories of people, places, performances, albums, and recordings of which I have been a part.
 And when possible I've included fun artifacts such as recordings, videos, and pictures.